Kacianoki/.github/profile/README.md

 Additionally, the game features a marketplace, dynamic weather, and smart AI (we tried), which will keep you entertained.

+# Social media

+You can find any sneak peaks and news about our games on our [discord server](https://discord.gg/ASxHRW3DMk)

 # Contact
 You can email us at: kacianoki@gmail.com.